shenglin-liu/Find-inversions/README.md

 Toggle with lowFreq and fst.threshold to find values that suit your data better.

 # Citation
-Liu S, Ferchaud AL, Groenkjaer P, Nygaard R, Hansen MM (2017) Genomic parallelism and lack thereof: Determinants inferred from contrasting systems of three-spine sticklebacks.
-Submitted.
+Liu S, Ferchaud AL, Groenkjaer P, Nygaard R, Hansen MM (2018) Genomic parallelism and lack thereof in contrasting systems of three-spine sticklebacks.
+Molecular Ecology, Vol. 27 (in press).